chschuele/Pong/README.md

 # Pong
-the game can be played in the development environment or directly through the jar file
+the game can be played in the development environment or directly through the jar file in folder Pong/dist/